m1820/atd/README.md

 The following instructions will help you create a demo/lab environment.
 This demo will run locally on your Mac laptop/desktop
+Although

 After following the instructions you will have the following: